pranavkotwal/csv-upload/README.md

 ## About
-Upload-csv app with two views
+csv-upload app with two views
 - Home View for showing upload form and uploaded files
 - display view for displaying the csv in table form